perer-li/whitepaper/whitepaper.md

 This document does not constitute any investment advice, investment intentions or instigation of investment in the form of securities.
 This document does not constitute or understand any offer or purchase, nor any offer to buy or sell, any type of securities, nor any type of contract or promise.

 All examples of benefits and profits in this document are for demonstration purposes only or represent industry averages and do not constitute a warranty for the user's participation in the results.
-TPT makes it clear that relevant users have a clear understanding of the risks of the TPP platform.
+TPP makes it clear that relevant users have a clear understanding of the risks of the TPP platform.
 Once investors participate in the investment, they understand and accept the risks of the project and are willing to undertake all the corresponding results or consequences for this purpose.

 TPP expressly disclaims any direct or indirect loss caused by any participation in the TPP Program including: